-But Danny’s also too permissive.
-He talks a good game about raising his kids scrappy and “Jersey tough,” yet when Sam invites her jerk squad over to throw a party without gaining Danny and Amanda’s permission, the overindulgent dad sternly lectures her before cleaning up after all of her miscreant buddies.
+Danny's also too permissive.
+He talks a good game about raising his kids scrappy and "Jersey tough," yet when Sam invites her jerk squad over to throw a party without gaining Danny and Amanda's permission, the overindulgent dad sternly lectures her before cleaning up after all of her miscreant buddies.

-But the secret chi of “Cobra Kai” doesn’t rest in how Danny dotes on Sam, but in how he becomes a father figure to Robby — and how Johnny finds some redemption, though the kind with a twist ending, in passing on imperfect lessons about how to be a man to his star pupil Miguel, a surrogate for the son he presumes to have lost.
+The secret chi of "Cobra Kai" doesn't rest in how Danny dotes on Sam, but in how he becomes a father figure to Robby — and how Johnny finds some redemption, though the kind with a twist ending, in passing on imperfect lessons about how to be a man to his star pupil Miguel, a surrogate for the son he presumes to have lost.

 Here's the thing: Cobra Kai's motto of "Strike First, Strike Hard, No Mercy" isn't entirely sinister.
 His students learn to stand up for themselves, gaining confidence, learning to put every ounce of power in everything they do.
 That's a positive lesson.
 His students also inspire him to be a better person, to show up and connect with others — Miguel's family in particular — and to pick up the fight to regain his son's trust.